jormacmoo/shipcapcrew/README.md

 ### Interactive Gameplay

-The interactive gameplay begins by calling the function `start_game()` and responding to any prompts in the console.
+The text-based interactive gameplay begins by calling the function `start_game()` and responding to any prompts in the console.

 Below are two example of the interactive gameplay functionality of the package: